matthewturk/obsidian-sidecar-panel/README.md

 ## How to Use

-Right now there aren't any settings.
-All you have to do is set the property `sidecar-panel` in a file (perhaps in a template!) to enable it.
+There are two ways to associate a sidecar panel with a file.
+The first is to set the property `sidecar-panel` in a file (perhaps in a template!) to enable it.
+The second is to add a mapping between a tag (such as `#daily-note`) and a sidecar panel file (such as `daily-note-editor.md`).
+The mapping between tags and panel files can be done in the `Settings` for the sidecar panel.
 When a file with that set is open and focused, the right leaf will include that sidecar panel.

 For instance, if you have `mysidecar.md` in your Vault with this content: